Randy424/observable-collections/README.md

 ### Ordered Event

 Emitted when the order of the items has changed.
-(Ordered collections only like search and sorted)
+(Only ordered collections like searched, sorted, and paged.)

 ```js
 {